Charu Majumdar

-Charu Majumdar (Bengali: চারু মজুমদার; 15 May 1918 – 28 July 1972), popularly known as CM, was a Communist leader from India, and founder and General Secretary of the Communist Party of India (Marxist-Leninist).
-Born into a progressive landlord family in Siliguri in 1918, he became a Communist during the Indian Independence Movement, and later formed the militant Naxalite cause.
+Charu Majumdar (15 May 1918 – 28 July 1972) was an Indian communist leader, and founder and General Secretary of the Communist Party of India (Marxist-Leninist).
+Born into a progressive landlord family in Siliguri in 1918, he became a Communist during the Indian independence movement, and later formed Naxalism.
 During this period, he authored the historic accounts of the 1967 Naxalbari uprising.
-His writings, particularly the Historic Eight Documents, have become part of the ideology which guides the insurgencies.
+His writings, particularly the Historic Eight Documents, have become part of the ideology of a number of Communism-aligned political parties in India.

 Biography

-Majumdar was born in 1918 in Matualaloi, Rajshahi (now Siliguri) to the Zamindar family.
-His father was a freedom fighter during the Indian independence movement.
-Majumdar dropped out of college in 1938.
+Majumdar was born in Matualaloi, Rajshahi (now Siliguri) to a zamindar family.
+His father Bireshwar Majumdar was a freedom fighter and president of the Darjeeling District Committee of the Indian National Congress during the Indian independence movement.

+In 1930, as a student in Siliguri, he joined the All Bengal Students' Association, which was affiliated to the underground anti-colonial organisation Anushilan Samiti, at the instance of Sewmangal Singh and Brojen Basu Roy Choudhuri.

+Having graduated from his ‘Matric’ exam in 1937 with a First Division, Majumdar took admission to Edward College in Pabna district (present day Bangladesh).
+However he returned to Siliguri after sometime, having quit his formal education, in order to join the independence movement.
+In 1938, at the age of 19, he joined the Congress Socialist Party.

-After dropping out, Majumdar joined the then banned Communist Party of India (CPI) to work in its peasant front.
-Soon an arrest warrant forced him to go underground for the first time as a communist activist.
+The next year when the Communist Party of India (CPI) was organised in the neighbouring Jalpaiguri district, Majumdar joined the then-banned party to work in its peasant chapter.
+Soon an arrest warrant forced him to go into hiding for the first time as a communist activist.
 Although the CPI was banned at the outbreak of World War II, he continued CPI activities among peasants and was made a member of the CPI Jalpaiguri district committee in 1942.
 The promotion emboldened him to organize a 'seizure of crops' campaign in Jalpaiguri during the Great Famine of 1943.
 In 1946, he joined the Tebhaga movement in the Jalpaiguri region and embarked on a proletariat militant struggle in North Bengal.
 The stir shaped his vision of a revolutionary struggle.
 Later he worked among tea garden workers in Darjeeling.